statement / biography / cv

 statement

-I grew up in a house of stone in rural New Jersey.
-I landed in the Pacific Northwest in 1979 and was immediately drawn to the the Northwest's mystic landscape; the lush forests and stormy tides.
+I grew up in a house of stone in Northern New Jersey.
+I landed in Seattle in 1979 and was immediately drawn to the Northwest's mystic landscape; the lush forests and stormy tides.
 Influenced by my surroundings, my drawings and paintings focus in on the immediate and intimate: feathers, stones and nests; narrative compositions that invite the viewer to imagine the before and after; the moment a feather falls, a stone tumbles or a flower turns to seed.

 about the artist